aquaviator/SheSoftwareAutomation/README.md

 gem install geckodriver-helper

 If you want to colorize command prompt when running cucumber features, you need to install ANSICON because Windows does not understand ANSI color escape sequences.
 In order to download the latest release of ANSICON, go to https://github.com/adoxa/ansicon/downloads.

-Create C:\Ansicon directory and Unzip the download file into it.
-Open a command prompt and navigate to C:\Ansicon folder.
-Navigate to X64 folder if your machine is 64bit otherwise go to X86 folder.
+Edit the Feature file and enter the application password in the |password|  field

 locate a drive to work from and clone the repository:

 open: "Start Command Prompt with Ruby" or you can start and search for Ruby

 Navigate to the "Automation-AndyClarke" Folder and run "cucumber --guess features/AndyClarkeTest.feature"